FerrenF/eliza-python-translation/readme.md

    - hollerith passes all unit tests
    - elizalogic is partially complete and passes all dependent unit tests
    - eliza has been drafted, and is not complete.
+   - match() is passing unit tests

 ## To-do:
-   - utility functions need unit tests before proceeding to interpretation logic.
+   - other utility functions need unit tests before proceeding to interpretation logic.
-   - match() is not passing unit tests currently
    - eliza.py functionality needs to be moved to the appropriate module.
    - eliza needs unit tests made.
    - there are optimizations that can be made based on not being c++, without deviating from the goal